How to Effectively Block Coupon Extensions Like Honey

 This particular tactic requires that you make a ton of discount codes you don’t ever intend to use in order to “crowd” the list of available discount codes to the point where it is difficult to find the “good” ones for larger discounts.

 This method is tedious at best, and may not even work in all cases.
-If Honey gets ahold of a larger discount, the algorithm is designed to find the user the best deal, meaning it will provide the user with the largest discount at checkout.
+If Honey gets ahold of a larger discount, the algorithm is designed to find the user the best coupon codes, meaning it will provide the user with the largest discount at checkout.

 Manually Swapping Coupon Codes